prog4biol/pfb2024/pfb.md

-### Dictionary
+### Dictionaries

 - Dictionaries are good for storing data that can be represented as a two-column table.

-- They store unordered collections of key/value pairs.
+- They store ordered collections of key/value pairs.
+(In version 3.6 and earlier, they were not ordered)

-- A dictionary is enclosed in curly braces, and sets of Key/Value pairs are separated by commas
+- A dictionary is enclosed in curly braces.

 - A colon is written between each key and value.
 Commas separate key:value pairs.